sidmalani/maven-aws-s3/README.md

   </servers>
 ```

-Modify your pom.xml - add the following
+Modify your pom.xml - add the following to use the plugin to deploy.

 ```xml
   <distributionManagement>